colintbowers/DependentBootstrap.jl/README.md

 ## WARNING

 This module underwent a major update today (June 25th, 2015).
 I have not updated the docs yet to reflect this update, so if you want to use this module you will have to examine the source code yourself.
-I should hopefully get round to this sometime in the next few weeks.
+I should get around to updating the docs in the next few weeks, although am considering holding off until Julia v0.4 arrives with its new documentation capabilities.

 ## OLD DOCS FOLLOW